swidler/LINADMIX/README.md

 The script takes no command line inputs and can be run using the command **python run_linadmix.py**.

-The *example* directory contains 7 files.
+The *example* directory contains 9 files.
 Five are examples of the input files LINADMIX expects.
-The config file shows how the variables are set.
-The .txt file is the output using the example inputs (results may vary slightly).
+The 2 config files show how the variables are set.
+The .txt files are the outputs using the example inputs (results may vary slightly).
-Run the example using the run_linadmix_example.py script.
+Run the examples using the run_linadmix_example.py/run_linadmix_example2.py scripts.